Launch Date Announced š The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Beatrixia: This is my favorite holiday!
 Iām gonna celebrate by batting these three shiny jewels I found all over the floor!

-I AM CARTOON LADY! about 1 month ago
+I AM CARTOON LADY!
+2 months ago

 After the snow storm in nyc, I found racoon tracks, leading to my garbage shed.
 You could see where it stood on two legs, trying test the doors!
 Then, the defeated paw prints of failure, leading awayā¦.not today, Rob Racoon, not today!

-Tigrisan Premium Member about 1 month ago
+Tigrisan Premium Member 2 months ago

 Weāre having a heat wave today, itās 16 out this morning.
 Thereās 2 inches of snow and itās coming down hard and blowing.
 Thereās a bunapocalypse going on in the back yard, a few deer tracks and I caught a coyote on the Ring cam overnight.
 No one looked happy thanks to the snow.
 About two hours north of us, our good friends visitor was outside their door again last night.
 Big old black bear.
 He visits oftenā¦